FTC Safeguards Rule for Auto Dealers: Everything You Need to Know

 The OIC is the person who will run your dealership’s WISP and is responsible for making sure the WISP is planned and implemented properly.
 He or she should be someone with a lot of experience in the automotive world and a strong IT background.

 Because they will also serve as the point of contact for the FTC, they need to have strong communication skills and must have worked on the WISP from the beginning.
-They’ll need to explain your WISP clearly to the FTC representative and be confident with the work they’ve done for the WISP.
+They’ll need to know your IT security protocols inside-out, and if there are ever any breaches, be confident enough to explain the situation to FTC representatives.

-The answer to this question should be yes.
-If the answer is no, it is time to start thinking about how to do it.
-There are many companies today that have a dedicated team or person who helps them with their cybersecurity assessment.
+how to do it.
+Many companies today have a dedicated team or person who helps them with their cybersecurity assessment.

 Cybersecurity assessments aim to check for any vulnerabilities within your network.
-These vulnerabilities can be exploited by hackers and other cybercriminals to gain access to sensitive data such as credit card numbers, social security numbers, and other personal information.
+Hackers and other cybercriminals can exploit these vulnerabilities to access sensitive data such as credit card numbers, social security numbers, and other personal information.

 Your OIC can take responsibility for the routine assessments but must have a dedicated team to back him up when going through the process.

-It is important to get a professional assessment done on your network because these professionals know what they are looking for when they perform this type of service for clients.
-While you thoroughly know your company’s network, there still could be things that are overlooked when conducting a cybersecurity assessment due to this familiarity.
+Getting a professional assessment done on your network is essential because these professionals know what they are looking for when they perform this type of service for clients.
+While you thoroughly know your company’s network, some things could still be overlooked when conducting a cybersecurity assessment due to this familiarity.

 4. Do you conduct security awareness training for your staff?

 It is a good idea to conduct security awareness training for your staff.
-This can help them understand the importance of cyber security and how they should protect their accounts and computers.
-It is also a good way to educate them on what they should do if they suspect that they have been hacked or compromised.
+This can help them understand the importance of cybersecurity and how they should protect their accounts and computers.
+It is also an excellent way to educate them on what to do if they suspect they have been hacked or compromised.

 5. Do you assess your third-party providers for their cybersecurity policies?

 If you’re outsourcing any part of your business, make sure that you do some due diligence on them.
-Ask them about their cybersecurity policies and assess whether or not they have adequate security measures in place.
+Ask them about their cybersecurity policies and assess if they have adequate security measures in place.
 This can help reduce the likelihood that your data will be compromised by a third party.

-Ready to Implement the FTC Safeguard Rule for Your Auto Dealership?
+Ready to Implement the FTC Safeguards Rule for Your Dealership?

 The FTC Safeguards Rule is intended to keep consumer data safe, but it can be tricky to follow if you don’t have the right people for the job.